Customer small business financing solutions delivered through a single, online application.

 Accounts receivable financing is a good way to speed up your cash flow.
 Lenders will use the receivables as collateral and make advances against your invoices as they are created, and you don’t have to wait for your customer to pay to receive your funds.

-Michigan has a large number of commercial banks, credit unions and nonprofit organizations that make loans to small businesses.
+Michigan has many commercial banks, credit unions and nonprofit organizations that offer loans to small businesses.

 The Huntington Bank also known as TCF Bank, is one of the nation’s leading lenders for SBA loans and has branches located throughout the state of Michigan and the Midwest.

 Michigan First Credit Union Is a nonprofit membership-oriented organization that provides loans to its customers at lower rates and fees than other commercial lenders.

 Opportunity Resource Fund provides loans to small businesses throughout the state of Michigan for working capital, inventory financing, business expansion and other short-term capital needs.

-Small Business P2 Loans is managed by the Michigan Department of Environment and makes loans that are used for projects that increase sustainability, reduce waste and conserve energy.
+The Small Business P2 Loans program is managed by the Michigan Department of Environment and provides loans that are used for projects that increase sustainability, reduce waste, and conserve energy.

 Michigan Economic Development Corporation matches small business owners with lenders who can provide start-up capital and expansion.